-Swaps can only be done between primary sections (like lectures or seminars).
+Swaps can only be done between primary sections (like lectures or seminars) that you are enrolled in.
 They cannot be used to switch related sections (like discussions or labs).
 See Switching related sections for more information.

 Swap works in two basic ways: Immediate Swap or Delayed Swap.These two scenarios are described below.